1. Find a name that can grow with your child

-Obviously you want a name that will suit your child, but also, hopefully, inspire her.
-A name she can grow into.
+You obviously want a name that will suit your child, but also, hopefully, suit her throughout her life—a name she can grow into.
 Rosie is adorable for an apple-cheeked preschooler, but she can switch to Rose when she passes her bar exams.
-But you don’t want to be too trendy either.
+You don’t want to be too trendy either.
 Names that sound oh-so-original when you’re in your third trimester have a way of becoming ubiquitous by the time you’re doing the school run.

 For many parents, the pressure to come up with the perfect name for their baby is matched only by the headache of dealing with family and friends getting in on the action.
-When Rebecca Cohen’s* first son was born, she and her husband Daniel decided to follow the Ashkenazi-Jewish custom of using the first initial of a deceased relative as a way of honouring that person.
+But don’t saddle your child with a name you don’t like out of obligation.
+When Rebecca Cohen’s* first son was born, she and her husband, Daniel, decided to follow the Ashkenazi-Jewish custom of using the first initial of a deceased relative as a way of honouring that person.
 “The origin of this tradition is that you want the child to take on the traits of that person, which is quite beautiful,” she says.
 “Since Daniel and I both lost our dads early, we knew we had to choose with care.”
-Their son Ezra’s first name came from Daniel’s father, Eli, and his middle name, Max, came from Rebecca’s father, Morris.
+Their son Ezra’s first name came from Daniel’s father, Eli, and Ezra’s middle name, Max, came from Rebecca’s father, Morris.
 Sounds like a thoughtful compromise, right?
-“This caused a lot of tension with my father’s side of the family and things have not been the same since.”
+Not when everyone thinks their side of the name should get the first spot.
+“This caused a lot of tension with my father’s side of the family,” Cohen says, “and things have not been the same since.”

 Whether you’re facing these land mines as a single parent or as a couple, family therapist Michelle Moreau proposes coming up with a plan for dealing with the friendly—or not-so-friendly—suggestions from others.
-“You should prepare a bit of a rehearsed script, such as, ‘Thank you so much for your thoughtfulness.
-We’ve already chosen a name for our child that we feel pretty decided about.
-Why don’t you tell me what you like about that name?’
+“You should prepare a bit of a rehearsed script,” she says.
+One of the ways you might deflect, Moreau suggests, is to say, “Thank you so much for your thoughtfulness.
+We’ve already chosen a name for our child that we feel pretty decided about.”
 And, she says, if you’re a couple, make sure you present a united front.

-When trying to decide on a name while maintaining domestic peace, Moreau recommends keeping an open mind.
-Start by brainstorming as many options as possible.
+When trying to decide on a name while maintaining domestic peace, Moreau recommends starting by brainstorming as many options as possible.
 “One parent should carefully listen to the expectations behind why their partner thinks a name should be considered.
 Likewise, insist that this same courtesy is given to the other parent, too.”
 It’s also key to establish what’s important to both of you.
-Do you want to recognize the baby’s heritage with the name?
+Do you want the name to recognize the baby’s heritage?
 Are there family traditions you’d like to honour?
-And, above all, tread lightly when shooting down your partner’s suggestions.
+Above all, tread lightly when shooting down your partner’s suggestions.

-Moreau also thinks it’s a good idea to keep a couple of options open until the baby has actually arrived.
-Newborns may not look much like who they’ll become, but you do get a sense of their personalities even in those first few days.
+Even if you and your partner agree on a name, Moreau recommends preparing a list of alternatives and not deciding until the baby has actually arrived.
+Newborns may not look much like who they’ll become, but you do get a sense of their personalities even in those first few hours or days.

-And I would add to that list: If you’ve settled on a name, keep it to yourself.
-People simply can’t help telling you what they think.
-And opinions on names are as subjective as they are useless.
+If you’ve settled on a name, keep it to yourself.
+People simply can’t help telling you what they think, and opinions on names are as subjective as they are useless.
 Everyone knew some awful guy in high school named (insert the name at the top of your list here).
-I couldn’t bear the look of displeasure that would transform my sweetest friend’s face if I mentioned a name she didn’t like.
-I actually had another friend say: “I’m not sure how I feel about that” after I told him the name we had already given our new daughter.
+Personally, I couldn’t bear the look of displeasure that transformed my sweetest friend’s face when I mentioned a name she didn’t like.
+I actually had another friend say, “I’m not sure how I feel about that,” after I told him the name we had already given our new daughter.
 I bit my tongue but felt like snapping, “Who cares how you feel about it?”
 Why do we have such big feelings when it comes to names?
 “Our choices for our children’s names tend to be very personal,” says Moreau.
 “Names are really a reflection of what we like as individuals.”

 *Name changed by request.